omega-gg/VBML/channel.md

 the entire week.

-It may contain recorded videos or live streams: anything that a video backend is able to parse and play.
+It may contain recorded videos or live streams: anything that a video backend is able to parse and access.
 It often comes with a default [Video Hub](VideoHub.md) that can be displayed during down times and gives access to the attached feeds or playlists.

 Although [tevolution](https://omega.gg/tevolution) might refer to the [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen)